-We are a Pre-K-8 school in Lancaster, PA that provides students with a Christ-centered education rooted in Sacred Scripture and Catholic traditions.
+Corpus Christi Catholic Elementary School (PreK-8) is looking for a new principal to start in the 2023-2024 school year.
+Corpus Christi Catholic School is a Christ-centered environment providing each student with the keys to succeed Spiritually, Academically, and Socially.
 As principal of a Catholic school, you will have the support of the school staff, the parishes that are connected to the school, the school board, the diocesan office, and the faithful community.
 You will collaborate with and get to know fellow school principals who share your calling from the other 33 schools in our diocese.
 You will be instrumental in the formation and growth of many young lives.

 In general, administrative tasks include: